Regression-Based Elastic Metric Learning on Shape Spaces of Elastic Curves: Methods

 \paragraph{2.
 Validation: Optimization of the elastic parameter $a$} We use the validation set to perform elastic metric learning.
 The definition of the elastic metric in Eq.~\ref{eq:elmetric} shows that the parameter $b$ is only a rescaling factor, as only the ratio $\frac{a}{b}$ substantially affects the metric.
 Different choices of $b$ only change units and do not affect whether a trajectory is a geodesic or not.
-Thus, we fix the units by imposing $b=0.5$ and perform elastic metric learning by optimizing only $a$.
-The implementation of an “optimal” metric for a given trajectory would cause it to follow a geodesic so that future predictions of curve shapes using geodesic fit become more accurate.
+Thus, we fix the "units of the calculation" by imposing $b=0.5$ and perform elastic metric learning by optimizing only $a$.
 We evaluate how close a trajectory is to a geodesic by calculating the $R^2$ value of the fitted geodesic regression model: